domoritz/domoritz.github.io/_posts/2021-10-22-Innovation_in_AI_teams.markdown

 Innovation and AI are two words that often go hand in hand.
 However, depending on the type of setting an AI team is embedded in - the semantics on ‘Innovation’ can vary.

 If you are part of the research lab, this often means AI team works on fundamental problems and create fundamental & new techniques to power cutting-edge solutions.
 They publish a lot, advance the entire area in a fundamental way - this is their true north star.
-It goes without saying this means lot of publications, very close collaboration with academia etc.
+It goes without saying this means lot of publications, paper presentation, talks & tutorials at research conferences, very close collaboration with academia etc.

 When it comes to AI teams working in the product settings, the innovation here is of very different type.
 And in this post and next I will try n focus on this facet.
 There are mainly 4 type of innovations that happen in such teams: